Argentum (ARG) Price Down 32.8% This Week

-Argentum (CURRENCY:ARG) traded down 0.3% against the dollar during the 24 hour period ending at 7:00 AM E.T. on March 25th.
-Argentum has a market cap of $2,062.00 and approximately $1.00 worth of Argentum was traded on exchanges in the last 24 hours.
-In the last seven days, Argentum has traded down 32.8% against the dollar.
-One Argentum coin can now be purchased for approximately $0.0002 or 0.00000002 BTC on popular cryptocurrency exchanges including CoinExchange and Cryptopia.
+Argentum (CURRENCY:ARG) traded down 0.3% against the dollar during the twenty-four hour period ending at 23:00 PM E.T. on March 26th.
+Argentum has a market capitalization of $2,062.00 and $1.00 worth of Argentum was traded on exchanges in the last 24 hours.
+One Argentum coin can now be bought for about $0.0002 or 0.00000002 BTC on major cryptocurrency exchanges including CoinExchange and Cryptopia.
+Over the last seven days, Argentum has traded down 32.8% against the dollar.

 - SecureCoin (SRC) traded flat against the dollar and now trades at $0.0003 or 0.00000003 BTC.